astronomer/docs/learn/custom-xcom-backends-tutorial.md

 </TabItem>
 </Tabs>

-3. Add the `AIRFLOW__COMMON.IO__XCOM_OBJECTSTORAGE_THRESHOLD` environment variable to your `.env` file to determine when Airflow will store XCom in the object storage vs the metadata database.
+3. Add the `AIRFLOW__COMMON.IO__XCOM_OBJECTSTORAGE_THRESHOLD` environment variable to your `.env` file to determine when Airflow will store XComs in the object storage vs the metadata database.
 The default value is `-1` which will store all XComs in the metadata database.
 Set the value to `0` to store all XComs in the object storage.
-Any positive value means an XCom with a byte size greater than the threshold will be stored in the object storage and any XCom with a size equal to or less than the threshold will be stored in the metadata database.
+Any positive value means any XCom with a byte size greater than the threshold will be stored in the object storage and any XCom with a size equal to or less than the threshold will be stored in the metadata database.
 For this tutorial we will set the threshold to `1000` bytes, which means any XCom larger than 1KB will be stored in the object storage.

     ```text